Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends26/OpenChainAndFriends_Program_2026.md

 <sub>[go to schedule Day1](#t1_6) [go to schedule Day3](#t3_3)</sub>

 ### Cross-Innovation and Innovation Practices
+The preliminary Cross-Innovation and Innovation Practices-stream program is [HERE](/CrossInnovations/CrossInnovations_program.md)

 *In this stream interesting Open Source topics in and around Baden-Württemberg will be presented, that involve several topic fields and explore the cross-innovation potential of creative industries like film and media, Open Street Map and Augmented Reality with industrial Open Source.
 Using those insights together with case studies and chances around journeys towards digital sovereign infrastructures we will conclude with a collaborative design of the coming community roadmap until our next event.*

 <sub>[go to schedule Day2](#t3_2)</sub>

 ### Linux OS and beyond
+The preliminary Linux OS and beyond-stream program is [HERE](Linux/Linux_program.md)

 *In this stream we will talk about Linux, insights in your software supply chain and handling the "regulatory tsunami" from the Linux ecosystem perspective.*

 <sub>[go to schedule Day2](#t2_4)</sub>